A Zero-Sized Bug Hunt in golang.org/x/sync

 PASS

 Fine, we are done?
-Just for the fun of it, let’s modify line 10 to type errValue struct{ _ int }
+Just for the fun of it, let’s modify line 10 to type errValue struct{ _ int } and run it again

 (Go Playground):